yan-055/taxi-trips-streaming-pipeline/README.md

 ---

 # Data Source
 This project uses sampled records from San Francisco taxi trip datasets, published through the city’s open data platform.
-The dataset is modeled as a continuous stream of start‑trip and end‑trip events to simulate real‑time taxi operations ([taxi trip event attributes](data/taxi-trip-event-attributes.md)).
+The dataset is modeled as a continuous stream of start‑trip and end‑trip events to simulate real‑time taxi operations.
+[Here presents taxi trip event attributes](data/taxi-trip-event-attributes.md).

 ---